Ottawa’s Plan to Promote Wellbeing and Reduce Harms from Substance Use

 The framework is intended to help prevent overdose related mortality, while also improving the lives of people living with substance use health related challenges.

 Actions within the framework have been co-designed with partners, including people with lived and living experience.
-Aa number of guiding principles have been established in the creation of Ottawa’s plan:
+A number of guiding principles have been established in the creation of Ottawa’s plan:

 • Designing and implementing initiatives using best practices;

-• Ensuring people with lived experience are involved in all phases of the strategy;
+• Ensuring people with lived and living experience and expertise are involved in all phases of the strategy;

 • Leveraging the expertise and experience of all partners in the co-design;